 This is not a fantasy

-I had a Romanian lesson this morning and my brain was a black hole (frozen and slippery) and I couldn’t come up with the simplest words.
-I was trying to tell my teacher I was writing a story about the time I broke my leg in the jungles of darkest Africa, and let me tell you, trying to drag out the Romanian words was more painful than breaking my leg.
+I had a Romanian lesson earlier this morning and my brain was a black hole (frozen and slippery) and I couldn’t come up with the simplest words.
+(Romanian is the official language of Moldova; Russian is also spoken.)
+I was trying to tell my teacher I was thinking of writing a story about the time I broke my leg in the jungles of darkest Africa, and let me tell you, trying to drag out the Romanian words was more painful than breaking my leg.
 However, she did get the gist of it and looked at me wide-eyed and asked, “Is this a fantasy story?”
 Apparently it was that bad.

 Visions passing through my mind